Parassingh-90/eb02-vcode-CNS-Hill-cipher/storyboard/README.md

 <b>c) a substitution based cipher in which substitution is performed over a block of letters</b><br>
 d) a transposition based cipher which uses fixed substitution over entire plain text.<br><br>

-Q. A key matrix used for encryption in hill cipher must be?<br>
+Q. In hill cipher a key matrix used for encryption must be?<br>
 <b>a) invertible matrix</b><br>
 b) non invertible matrix<br>
 c) square matrix<br>